 When nailing the roof, the second layer should include fasteners of at least 1 ¼-inch to 1 ½-inch long.
 These nails should not be shorter than these specifications, or the pins won’t penetrate the initial roofing layer.

-We urge you to choose galvanized or stainless steel nails, mainly because these selections are more durable to withstand the material’s hardness.
-It would help if you also placed these fasteners at least 6 inches away from each other.
+For material, I always go with galvanized or stainless steel nails, mainly because these selections are more durable to withstand the material’s hardness.
+And don’t forget, spacing matters.
+Keep those nails at least 6 inches apart.
+Trust me, it makes a difference.

 Is it Necessary for Roofing Nails to Go Through the Plywood?
 Should You Use Long Roofing Nails?